EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Acknowledgments

-This work is supported in part by the NSF grants $2330416$, $1943205$, and $2024741$.
+This work is supported in part by the NSF grants $2330416$, $2534503$, and $2545370$.
 The authors would like to acknowledge the help from Woodville Karst Plain Project (WKPP), El Centro Investigador del Sistema Acuífero de Quintana Roo A.C.
 (CINDAQ), Global Underwater Explorers (GUE), Ricardo Constantino, and Project Baseline in providing access to challenging underwater caves.
+The authors are also grateful for equipment support by Halcyon Dive Systems, Teledyne FLIR LLC, and KELDAN GmbH lights.
+We also appreciate the participants of our user study for their time and valuable feedback during the evaluation process.
+Finally, we thank the anonymous reviewers for their insightful suggestions, which significantly improved this paper.